jasonchriscodes/Expense-Tracker/README.md

 # Expense-Tracker
-An web app that can dynamically track expenses
+A web app that can dynamically track expenses